itaylor1645/ai-case-study/README.md

 - **Incorporation Date:** Kinetisense was founded in 2013.
 - **Founders:** Kinetisense was co-founded by Dr. Ryan Comeau and David Schnare.
 - **Company's Origin:** As a chiropractor, Dr. Ryan Comeau recognized a demand for a sophisticated human motion analysis tool during his practice.
 He realized that existing tools were outdated, prompting him to develop a modern solution.
 The idea stemmed from his undergraduate studies, where he identified a demand for more advanced techniques in movement analysis.
 - **Funding:** Details regarding the company's funding are undisclosed.
-The founder likely made the initial investment to get Kinetisense.
+The founder likely made the initial investment to get Kinetisense started.

 ## Business Activities

 - **Problem Addressed:** One of the major issues facing clinical treatments was the reliance on archaic tools and techniques, which enforced a treatment-driven clinical method.
 The Kinetisense iOS system offers a portable solution that allows practitioners to quickly gather data, which can be used for more accurate insurance claims.
 This capability has enabled Kinetisense to disrupt the treatment-driven paradigm in clinical methods, in favor of an assessment-driven approach.

+From the Kinetisense website:
 > As the world’s first patented markerless motion capture analysis system, Kinetisense allows you to engage with your patients and provide them real-time biofeedback for how they truly move.

 This assessment-driven paradigm provides accurate diagnosis, personalized treatment, analysis of underlying root causes, insights into preventive care, and monitoring of improvement, all while saving money and time.